ggrochow/ggrochow/README.md

 ## Hi, I'm Graham.
-Im a developer mostly focused on the web.
+Im a developer mostly doing web things.

 I like learning new things and solving interesting problems.<br>
 Right now Im focused a lot on Typescript/React/Nextjs.